 In another account of the story, some say that a shepherd and his wife chanced upon the helpless twins and then adopted them.
 Remus and Romulus grew up to become very brave warriors.
 They returned to their kingdom (Alba Longa) to fight and defeat King Amulius.
 They reinstated their grandfather, Nimator, back as king and set off to establish their own kingdom.
 A new city was formed along the Palatine hill where Romulus identified as suitable to form a new kingdom.

 Who was the First King of Rome?

 After the new city was established, an argument led to Romulus killing his twin brother Remus.
 Thus, Romulus became the first-ever king of this newly formed city.
 He named the city Rome, which was after himself.
 Romulus then formed a senate as an advisory committee to the king.
 The senate also assisted with the governance of the newly formed city.

 How did the Settlement of Ancient Rome Begin?

 After establishing the city of Rome, King Romulus invited people from all walks of life to come and settle in the city.
 Many men, but very few women, ventured to the new city.
 This led to a wide gender imbalance.
 In his bid to rapidly grow Rome and reduce the gender gap, Romulus abducted women from Sabine as wives for the men who lived in his newly found kingdom.
 This act did not please the then-ruler of Sabine, King Titus Tatius.
 In Titus annoyance, he launched an attack on Rome.
 His attack led to a power-sharing agreement between the two kings, Romulus and Titus.

 Subsequent Kings of Ancient Rome

 After Romulus, several other kings succeeded him.
 Lucius Tarquinius Superbus was the seventh and last king of the Roman Monarchy.
 He was portrayed as an unkind and also a violent king as compared to his generous predecessors.
 After the death of Tarquinius Superbus, the Roman Republic was proclaimed.

-Below are the successive kings of ancient Rome after King Romulus passed on:
+Below are the successive kings of ancient Rome that reigned after the death of King Romulus: